kaushikd24/LLM-Policy-Optimization/README.md

 1. **Direct Preference Optimization (DPO)**: A method for training language models directly from preference pairs using a classification-style loss, improving sample quality and alignment in tasks like summarization, dialogue, and sentiment control.

-2. **Group Relative Policy Optimization (GRPO)**: An extension of PPO that handles more complex preference structures, particularly suited for tasks like instruction tuning and mathematical reasoning, and also reduces training resources.
+2. **Group Relative Policy Optimization (GRPO)**: An extension of DPO that handles more complex preference structures, particularly suited for tasks like instruction tuning and mathematical reasoning.

+- Kindly open the DPO and GRPO folders to learn more about how the algorithms work !

 ---

-### Project Structure
+## Project Structure

 ```
 dpo_grpo_rlhf/